open-ce/open-ce/doc/README.open_ce_build.md

                         such as "--build-arg ENV1=test1 --cpuset-cpus 0,1".
                         (default: )
   --container_tool CONTAINER_TOOL
-                        Container tool to be used. (default: docker)
+                        Container tool to be used.
+Default is taken from the system, podman has preference over docker. (default: )

 ==============================================================================
 ```